lpil/lpil/README.md

   * Site should be mobile device friendly
   * ~~Use CSS framework such as Foundation~~

+* Security
+  * HTTPS should probably be used

 ## Notes

 ### Storing the category tree in the db